Color clusters in images in Library of Congress collections#

 Since I wanted to display colors close to the actual colors in the images, I removed the script’s option to “brighten” colors.
 The script has the option to “clamp” the value of the colors, which adjusts them into a small range of values.
 This reduces the differences between the values, so you could see differences in hue more easily.
 I’ve chosen not to clamp the values for this data.

-Colorz requires that you install the scipy and Pillow packages in your Python environment.
-You can do this with:
+Colorz requires that you install the scipy and Pillow packages in your Python environment–see the prerequisites section for more details.

 from PIL import Image